 Violations with no immediate fine

 Code issues a Notice of Violation, with a compliance date.
 The violator may correct the violation by the compliance date or request an extension (Please note not all violations qualify for an extension).
 The case will be closed when compliance is achieved.
-Failure to correct the violation by the compliance date will result in the case being forwarded to the Special Master for a hearing.
-If the violator is found guilty by the Special Master a new compliance date may be set and a daily fine is ordered for failure to comply.
+Failure to correct the violation by the compliance date will result in the case being forwarded to the Special Magistrate for a hearing.
+If the violator is found guilty by the Special Magistrate a new compliance date may be set and a daily fine is ordered for failure to comply.
 If the violation is corrected prior to the compliance date, the case will be closed.
-Failure to correct the violation by the compliance date will result in the accrual of a daily fine as ordered by the Special Master.
+Failure to correct the violation by the compliance date will result in the accrual of a daily fine as ordered by the Special Magistrate.
 The fine will become a lien on the property.

 Once there is a violation and/or the time period to correct a courtesy notice has expired, the following occurs:

-• A hearing date for the Special Master is set.
+• A hearing date for the Special Magistrate is set.
 The Code Compliance Officer will conduct further inspection shortly before the hearing to determine if the area of concern still exists.
-If the area of concern is corrected prior to the compliance date, an affidavit of compliance will be completed by the Code Compliance Officer and forwarded to the Special Master.
+If the area of concern is corrected prior to the compliance date, an affidavit of compliance will be completed by the Code Compliance Officer and forwarded to the Special Magistrate.
 If the area of concern still exists, the hearing will proceed.

 area of concern is not corrected by the compliance date.
 The fine can be up to $1,000 per day for the first offense, and $5,000 per day for a repeat violation.
 (An adjudicated violation is considered a repeat offense if it occurs again within five years).

 • If the area of concern is corrected prior to the new compliance date set by the Special Magistrate, an affidavit of compliance will be completed by the Code Compliance Officer and forwarded to the Special Magistrate.
 Both the Special Magistrate case and the Code Compliance case will be closed.